mdellanoce/mdellanoce.github.com/resume/index.markdown

 #### Team Lead: [Email &amp; Apps Control Panel](https://cp.rackspace.com)

 * Managed a team of 10 developers, testers, and operations engineers.
-* Responsible for career development, performance reviews, and facilitating daily standups.
-* Deployed the control panel to the production environment once each week.
-Led the effort to automate the deployment process, which has since saved hundreds of man-hours.
-The deployment scripts automatically deploy control panel to the development and QA environments several times each day.
+* Deployed the control panel to the production environment weekly.
+* Automated the build and deployment process with MSBuild and Powershell.
-* Contributed to the development and release of several major new Email &amp; Apps control panel features: Hosted SharePoint, JungleDisk integration, and email archiving.
+* Implemented several major new Email &amp; Apps control panel features: Hosted SharePoint, JungleDisk integration, and email archiving.
-* Provided architectural guidance to junior developers and led the adoption of frameworks such as NServiceBus, ASP.NET MVC, and Castle Windsor.
+* Led the adoption of NServiceBus, ASP.NET MVC, Castle Windsor, jQuery, and jQuery UI.
 * Automated the collection and reporting of code complexity metrics.
 Decreased the maximum complexity of the control panel codebase from 42 to 15, and modified the build scripts to fail the build if complexity went over 15.
 * Raised automated test coverage from 5% to 45%.
-* Re-branded the control panel from Mailtrust to Rackspace.
 * On call 24/7.

 ### October 2007-January 2009
 #### Software Developer: [Email &amp; Apps Control Panel](https://cp.rackspace.com)

-* Was the lead contributor on a team responsible for building the 3rd generation Email &amp; Apps control panel.
+* Was the lead contributor on the team that built the 3rd generation Email &amp; Apps control panel.
 The control panel currently manages over 2.5 million mailboxes.
-* Helped build out control panel support for Hosted Exchange 2007.
+* Implemented control panel support for Hosted Exchange 2007.
 Rackspace now hosts over 250,000 Exchange mailboxes, and was recently voted the best Hosted Exchange Provider (by Redmondmag.com).

 ### June 2007-August 2007
 #### Naval Research Laboratory: Summer Intern